Probate and Will Disputes Sydney

 A will may be challenged on the grounds that it is invalid for failing to comply with the formal requirements of a will (actual validity) or on other grounds such as a lack of testamentary capacity, undue influence, or fraud (essential validity).

-Concerns often arise where the will was not witnessed by two witnesses, was suspected of being the product of influence or coercion, or where the deceased had cognitive or capacity issues, each of which require close examination of the facts to determine whether the document is valid under NSW succession law.
+Concerns often arise where the will was not witnessed by two witnesses, was suspected of being the product of influence or coercion, or where the deceased had cognitive or capacity issues at the time of signing their will, each of which require close examination of the facts to determine whether the document is valid under NSW succession law.

 Executor Disputes

 Executor disputes can occur when beneficiaries question how the executor handles estate tasks.
-Delays, communication issues, difficult decisions, or potential conflicts of interest may arise, requiring guidance to protect entitlements and ensure the estate is administered lawfully and transparently according to NSW probate laws.
+Delays, communication issues, concerns regarding unilaterial decisions, or potential conflicts of interest may arise, requiring guidance to protect entitlements and ensure the estate is administered lawfully and transparently according to NSW probate laws.

 Testamentary Capacity

-A testamentary capacity review determines whether the will maker understood their decisions when preparing the will.
-Cognitive decline, dementia, illness, or confusion may cast doubt over the validity of the will and whether the document reflects the deceased’s genuine intentions, requiring close examination of the facts at the time the will was prepared.
+A testamentary capacity review determines whether the will maker understood their testamenary decisions when preparing the will.
+Cognitive decline, dementia, illness, certain drugs or prescription medication, or confusion may cast doubt over the validity of the will and whether the document reflects the deceased’s genuine intentions, requiring close examination of the facts at the time the will was prepared.

 Grounds to Challenge a Will Under NSW Succession Law

-NSW law recognises several grounds for challenging a will, allowing eligible individuals to question the validity of a will or seek additional support.
-Understanding these options helps identify whether concerns justify legal action through challenge will NSW procedures or structured applications designed to address unfair or questionable distributions.
+NSW law recognises several grounds for contesting or challenging a will, allowing interested persons to examine the validity of a will or seek further support.
+Understanding these options helps identify whether concerns justify legal action through challenge will NSW procedures or structured applications designed to address questionable or what may be perceived to be unfair distributions.

 Undue Influence